ArashPartow/exprtk/readme.txt

       be to recompile an expression  from its string form every  time it requires evaluating.

+ (24) Where appropriate the return values of method invocations  from
+      the  parser  and  symbol_table should  be  taken  into account.
+      Specifically  the  'compile'  method  of  the  parser  and  the 'add_xxx' set  of methods  of the  symbol table  as they denote success or failure of the invoked call.

- (24) The following are examples of compliant floating point value
+ (25) The following are examples of compliant floating point value
       representations:

       (a) 12345        (e) -123.456